310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
-You make a good point there, it does feel as though he’s left Ryuseitai in our hands… And he was very sudden and curt about it—Honestly, this was hardly what I expected to happen.
+You make a good point there, it does feel as though he’s left Ryuseitai in our hands… And he was very sudden and curt about it — Honestly, this was hardly what I expected to happen.

 For example, I can understand Shinkai-dono’s situation, as he has yet to finish dealing with the issue concerning his household, but…